A Day in the Life of a Kindleer 2015

 I’m not quite writing replies, yet, unless something urgent arises.
 If that happens, or if big enough news was revealed in the free apps, I’ll go to…a desktop.
 Yep, an actual desktop computer.
 While the built-in dictation app on the Fire works remarkably well (easily translating my spoken words into text), it’s faster for me to type on a full-sized keyboard.

 Next is the Maxthon browser.
 I’m pretty sure I got that from Amazon originally, but it isn’t currently available for the KFHDX.
 It is my favorite browser, and the one I also usually use on the desktop (I’m using it right now).
 I believe you can get it at 1Mobile for the Fire.
-I like the privacy mode, and I like how it syncs my favorites easily between devices.
+I like the privacy mode (Silk now has one, by the way), and I like how it syncs my favorites easily between devices.
 I also have Chrome, Dolphin, and Silk available to me on my Fire, but don’t use them much.

 I hit some favorites in Maxthon: